Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches SuprSend's product documentation for technical guidance, listing specific topics like APIs, SDKs, workflows, etc. It distinguishes from runtime operation tools, making purpose very specific.
+The description clearly states it searches SuprSend product documentation for technical guidance, listing specific topics (APIs, SDKs, workflows, etc.).
+It distinguishes from sibling tools by specifying when NOT to use (runtime operations).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.